NiceneNerd/BCML/docs/index.md

 -   You [install mods](install.md) into BCML.
 Use the GameBanana tab or click the floating action button on the Mods tab to open the install dialog and go from there.
     (You can also drag-and-drop mods from your OS file browser.)
 -   Use the sort handles if you need to edit load order.
-Use the Remege button liberally when anything goes wrong.
+Use the Remerge button liberally when anything goes wrong.
 -   If you're a Cemu user, all installed mods should take effect next time you run the game.
+If this doesn't happen, try restarting BCML and Cemu, then remerging.
 -   You do _not_ have to launch BOTW from BCML.
 BCML installs its merged mods as a single graphic pack into your Cemu `graphicPacks` folder, and it will work the same as any other graphic pack mod.